loudnumbers/environmental_data/README.md

 # Environmental Data for Sonification

 Data sonification is the art and science of turning datasets into sound and music.
-Learn more at **Ableton.com/EarthDay <- Replace with real link when we're ready!**
+Learn more at **[Ableton.com](https://www.ableton.com/en/blog/sound-the-alarm-data-sonification-as-a-tool-for-climate-action/)**

 This repository contains a collection of environmental datasets that can be used for sonification.
 It was compiled by data sonification studio [Loud Numbers](http://www.loudnumbers.net).
 Direct any questions to [numbersloud@gmail.com](mailto:numbersloud@gmail.com).